Oscularia deltoides (os-kuh-LAR-ee-a del-TOY-deez) is also known as Lampranthus deltoides. Its common names include:

 Pink Iceplant Size & Growth

-Oscularia Deltoides Iceplants grow to be between 6″ to 12″ inches tall.
+Oscularia Deltoides Iceplants are low growing between 6″ to 12″ inches tall.
 Individual plants spread two or three feet.

 Flowering & Fragrance

-Oscularia Deltoides flowers are lightly-fragrant yellow-centered with pretty pink or lavender petals.
+Oscularia Deltoides flowers are lightly-fragrant yellow-centered with pretty lavender or pink flowers.

-The flowers remain closed during the morning hours but open up to soak in the sun during the afternoon.
+The flowers remain closed during the morning hours but open up to soak in the sun during the afternoon in the spring and summer.

 Light & Temperature

-Oscularia Deltoides pink ice plants appreciate full sun exposure but can tolerate partial shade.
+Oscularia Deltoides pink ice plants appreciate full sun exposure but can tolerate light shade.

 These plants are mostly hardy through USDA zones 8B and can tolerate low temperatures down to 15° degrees Fahrenheit.